pantheon-systems/documentation/source/content/integrated-composer.md

 ### Drupal 9 with Integrated Composer

+- To convert an existing Drupal 8 site to a Composer-managed site, visit the [Composer Convert](/guides/composer-convert) doc.

-You can [upgrade from an existing Drupal 8](/guides/drupal-9-migration/upgrade-to-d9) Composer-enabled site to Drupal 9 with Integrated Composer.
-To upgrade or migrate an existing site to Drupal 9 with Integrated Composer, visit the [Migrate to Drupal 9](/guides/drupal-9-migration) guide.
+- To upgrade or migrate an existing site to Drupal 9 with Integrated Composer, visit the [Migrate to Drupal 9](/guides/drupal-9-migration) guide.

 ### WordPress with Integrated Composer